sanketachari15/TA-Management/README.md

 ### Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of implemented user stories for Student:

 - Student should be able to view home and profile page, his gpa, courses he is taking and His latest resume
 <img src='gifs/stud_view.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />